Xion/pyqcy/docs/running.rst

 you can probably integrate *pyqcy* property tests into it in very easy way.

-For the purposes of such integration, *pyqcy* defines the :class:`TestCase` class that is a direct descendant from the standard `unittest.TestCase`.
+For the purposes of such integration, *pyqcy* defines the :class:`TestCase` class that is a direct descendant from the standard :class:`unittest.TestCase`.
 Because of that, test cases built upon it will be gathered and ran by pretty much any testing framework
-- be it `unittest` itself, *nose*, *py.test*, etc.
+- be it :mod:`unittest` itself, *nose*, *py.test*, etc.

 Therefore all we need to do for our properties to be picked up is to put them inside a :class:`TestCase` subclass::